gurubala8223/ServiceNow-/README.md

-Some scripts with help on working wth ServiceNow .
+Some scripts with help on working with ServiceNow .